Sellaronda

 Passo Gardena (2,121m)

-Twice a year it is all but free of motorized traffic during the Sella Ronda Bike Day.
+Twice a year it is all but free of motorized traffic during the Sellaronda Bike Day.

-Course Details
+Sellaronda Course Details

 Variations

-It does change which climbs are longer.
+However, it does change which of the climbs are longer.

-I.e. from Canazei (or Pocol) you’d cycle all the way up the Sella, if the course is clockwise.
+For example, starting in Canazei, you would cycle all the way up the Sella, if the course is clockwise.

 You’ll also get the full length of the Campolongo (Corvara) and Pordoi (Arabba).